berkeley-cs186/project-gitbook/assignments/hw0/getting-started.md

 ## Logistics

-This homework is due Thursday, 9/3/2020 at 11:59PM PDT (GMT-7).
-It is worth 0% of your overall grade, but failure to complete it may result in being administratively dropped from the class.
+This homework is due **Thursday, 9/3/2020 at 11:59PM PDT (GMT-7)**.
+It is worth 0% of your overall grade, but failure to complete it may result in being **administratively dropped from the class**.

 ## Prerequisites